anadromous-data/NFDM_Prediction/README.md

 ### What is this repository for? ###

-* A predictive modeling project that would project a 12 month spread of Cheese produced in the USA based of the NASS index.
+* A predictive modeling project that would project a 12 month spread of Cheese produced in the USA based off of the NASS index.

 ### Contributors ###
 * Kiran Rama, Stuart Illson, Michael Hittle